ataylor89/unix_wisdom/shell.md

     man echo
     man grep

-The man command is a very useful command.

-The document it brings up is called a man page.
+We often call the manual page the "man page" as an abbreviation.

-The man page for a command has a synopsis, a description and more.
+The man page has many sections, including a synopsis, a description and more.
 The man page often has a section for examples and a section on the history of the command.

 ## Where does shell gets its name?